

 The Jack Alpers Prize in Clinical Internal Medicine has been established in memory of Professor Jack Alpers, one of the founding leaders of the School of Medicine and its major teaching hospital, Flinders Medical Centre.

-The prize shall be awarded to the final year MD student whose teamwork, clinical skills and empathy in the practice of clinical internal medicine are judged to be the highest scoring in a special examination.
+The prize shall be awarded to the final year MD student whose clinical skills, communication and empathy in the practice of internal medicine are judged to be the best on the basis of a special Prize Examination assessing clinical performance.

 The prize consists of a certificate, letter and a payment.